Skip to content

 Registering for Your First Semester

-Registering for your first semester of graduate courses may seem intimidating and complicated.
-However, Marxe Academic Advisement is here to help guide you through the process and answer your most frequently asked questions.
-If you have any other questions about registration that is not listed below, please feel free to email us at MSPIA.Advisement@baruch.cuny.edu.
+Marxe Academic Advisement is here to help guide you through the registration process and answer your most frequently asked questions.
+If you have any other question about registration that is not listed below, please feel free to email us at MSPIA.Advisement@baruch.cuny.edu.

 Frequently Asked Questions

-New incoming Spring 2023 students will begin registering for classes in December 2022.
-Please be sure to sign up for an “Orientation Part I” session HERE.
-Registration will be ongoing up until the first week of the semester as specified on the academic calendar.
-However, we strongly encourage you to register as soon as you are able to in order to get into your first choice of classes.
+For new graduate students to be eligible to register for classes, you must clear your immunization holds with the Medical Records Office.
+Please complete this before your enrollment time.
+Please note that students starting fully online programs are not required to satisfy the immunization requirements to register for their classes.
+Registration will continue until the first week of the semester as specified on the academic calendar.
+However, we strongly encourage you to register as soon as you can to get into your first choice of classes.

 The academic calendar contains many important due dates and deadlines (e.g. last day to register for classes, last day to receive 100% refund, first day of classes, etc.)

-MPA, MSED-HEA and MIA students will be registering for their classes on Schedule Builder.
-Students must activate their CUNYfirst account in order to log in and access Schedule Builder.
-If you are having trouble activating or accessing your CUNYfirst account, please email helpdesk@baruch.cuny.edu.
+All students will be using Schedule Builder to register for classes.
+Students must claim their CUNYfirst account in order to log in and access Schedule Builder.
+If you are having trouble activating or accessing your CUNYfirst account, please contact the Tech HelpDesk at (646)312-1010.

 Each graduate course is worth 3 credits.
 Part time graduate students are recommended to register for 1-2 classes (3-6 credits) per semester; full time students are recommended to register for 3 classes (9 credits) per semester.
 Students who WORK on a full-time basis cannot attend classes on a full-time basis (3 classes; 9 credits).
 After the first semester, full time students may register for a fourth class after consulting with an advisor.